 8.5 Protection of the TSF

-FPT_STM.1: the camera time settings are configurable by the Administrator and is used to provide reliable timestamps.
+FPT_STM.1: the camera time settings are configurable by the Administrator, and is used to provide reliable timestamps.

-FCS_COP.1/AESCBC: All pre-shared keys, symmetric keys and private keys are AES encrypted.
+FPT_SKP.1: the TSF prevents reading of all pre-shared keys, symmetric keys and private keys.